moorscode/symfony-react-sandbox/README.md

 =======

 This project is heavily inspired by the great [React on Rails](https://github.com/shakacode/react_on_rails#), and also makes use of its JavaScript package.
+This project is heavily inspired by the Limenius ReactRenderer/ReactBundle project.